5 Minute Read

 Do you remember building snowballs in the backyard as a kid?

-You probably learned that the fastest way to build a snowball was to pack some snow into a tight ball and then start rolling it through the yard.
-As it gained momentum, the snowball grew into something more like a snow boulder.
+You probably learned that the fastest way to get traction was to pack some snow into a tight ball and start rolling it through the yard.
+As it gained momentum and speed, the snowball grew into something more like a snow boulder.

-It was a good technique for building snowballs as a kid, and it’s an even better method for paying off your non-mortgage debt.
+It’s a good technique for building snowballs, and it’s an even better method for paying off your non-mortgage debt.

 We call it the debt snowball.
-It starts when you’re on Baby Step 2—meaning you’re current on all your bills and have a $1,000 starter emergency fund saved up—and it’s perhaps the most life-changing thing you will experience in your total money makeover.
+It starts when you’re on Baby Step 2—meaning you’re current on all your bills and have a $1,000 starter emergency fund saved up—and it’s probably the most life-changing thing you’ll experience in your total money makeover.
 It’s a big deal!

-The debt snowball method is a debt reduction strategy where you pay off debts in order of smallest to largest, gaining momentum as each balance is paid off.
+The debt snowball method is a debt reduction strategy where you pay off debt in order of smallest to largest, gaining momentum as you knock out each balance.
 When the smallest debt is paid in full, you roll the money you were paying on that debt into the next smallest balance.

 It looks something like this:

-Step 1: List your debts from smallest to largest.
+Step 1: List your debts from smallest to largest regardless of interest rate.

 Step 2: Make minimum payments on all your debts except the smallest.